ddnexus/irt/README.markdown

 ### File insert/eval

-You can split your tests and reuse them in other files as you whould do with 'partials' template files.
+You can split your tests and reuse them in other files as you would do with 'partials' template files.
 Use "insert_file 'file/path'" to insert a file into another.
 It will be evaluated by IRT as it were written right in the including file itself.
 Take that into account with variables and last_values.
 Besides, you should NOT suffix them with '.irt', so they will get ignored by the irt executable scanning the dirs.